open-feature/spec/specification/flag-evaluation/flag-evaluation.md

 ##### Requirement 1.4.7

-> In cases of abnormal execution, the `evaluation details` structure's `error code` field **MUST** contain a string identifying an error occurred during flag evaluation, and the nature of the error.
+> In cases of abnormal execution, the `evaluation details` structure's `error code` field **MUST** contain a string identifying an error occurred during flag evaluation and the nature of the error.

 Some example error codes include: `"TARGETING_KEY_MISSING"`, `"PROVIDER_NOT_READY"`, `"FLAG_NOT_FOUND"`, `"PARSE_ERROR"`, `"TYPE_MISMATCH"`, or `"GENERAL"`.